aklivity/zilla-plus-aws-templates/confluent-cloud/cdk/secure-public-access/README.SecurePublicAccess.md

       "10.10.3.0/27"
     ],
 ```
-CIDRS of your VPC peering for ALL availability zones.
+CIDRs of your VPC peering for ALL availability zones.

 #### `peeringConnectionId`
 ```json